42 Years In Prison For Kenneth Williams, Convicted Of Driving Getaway Car After 15-Year-Old Hadiya Pendleton Was Shot Dead In 2013

 Williams will get credit for 3,083 in custody.

-After he finishes his prison term, he faces 3 years mandatory supervised release.
+After he finishes his prison term, he faces three years mandatory supervised release.

+In court Tuesday, Pendleton’s mother, Cleopatra Cowley, pushed for the maximum sentence “to compensate for the life sentence we started serving on January 29, 2013.”

-A jury convicted another man, Micheail Ward, of pulling the trigger and killing 15-year-old Hadiya, who was an honors student and a drum majorette at King College Prep High School, and.READ MORE: Union Workers At Chicago Housing Authority Call On Board To Reevaluate Maintenance & Janitorial Contracts
+A jury convicted another man, Micheail Ward, of pulling the trigger and killing 15-year-old Hadiya, who was an honors student and a drum majorette at King College Prep High School.

+“She did not deserve what you did – you and Micheail did.
+We didn’t deserve it.
+We spend our days and weeks coping with the loss of so many opportunities – coupled with the loss of our whole lives and so much time, because of your selfishness,” Cowley said.READ MORE: No Shell Casings Recovered During Police Investigation After Reported Shooting On Edens Expressway Near Old Orchard Road

+Williams said in court Tuesday that he often thinks about Hadiya’s mother himself.

 Prosecutors said Ward thought he was shooting at rival gang members.
 Instead, he killed Hadiya.